grow/grow/README.md

     # Add --user pip installations to your PATH.
 (Put this in ~/.bashrc).
     export PATH=$HOME/.local/bin:$PATH

-(2) Initialize a new pod using the "cards" theme.
+(2) Initialize a new pod using the "codelab" theme.

     grow init codelab ~/example.com/

-(3) Run a small web server for live editing and previewing.
+(3) Run a live development web server for live editing and previewing.

     grow run ~/example.com/

-(4) Deploy your site to the public web.
+(4) Deploy your site to the default destination.

     grow deploy ~/example.com/